 At first, we established monthly on-air activities (CWTs), and by 2011, we had crafted a worldwide CW contest with many novel features (CW Open).
 All of these were open to CW operators whether members of the club or not.
 The goal was to stir up some worldwide CW activity, on weekdays, at least once a month; and to invent a contest that could be won on a single band using modest power and wire antennas with a time commitment of only four hours!

 Then, in 2012, we inaugurated CW Academy.
 We realized that there were a lot of hams who wanted to explore the joys of CW operating but felt overwhelmed.
 Some of them knew Morse but were only able to copy and send at low speeds.
 Others had not yet learned 'the code,' but were intrigued by the mode and sought ways to learn and practice it.
 In response to this demand, CWops created CW Academy, and today we are teaching many newcomers and veteran hams the art of CW using a novel 'virtual' training environment that allows an instructor to work with hams located thousands of miles apart.

 We truly believe that CW is far more than a nostalgic throwback to the early days of ham radio.
 It has relevance in many ways to our desire to do things that not everyone else can do; and to provide an efficient, effective mode for communicating with others around the globe.
-We invite you to explore our Website; to participate in our on-air activities; or if your goal is to learn or improve CW skills, to sign up for CW Academy and join more than 200 hams who have already done so.
+We invite you to explore our Website; to participate in our on-air activities; or if your goal is to learn or improve CW skills, to sign up for CW Academy and join the hundreds of hams who have already done so.

 Rob Brownstein, K6RB